irmakoz1/AI_Trends_RAG/README.md

 ## Features:

-- Dense, Sparse, Graph, and Hybrid Retrievals: Compare multiple retrieval paradigms within a unified framework.
+- **Dense, Sparse, Graph, and Hybrid Retrievals:** Compare multiple retrieval paradigms within a unified framework.

-- Graph Generation: Automatically constructs a knowledge graph from data using entity and triples to model semantic and relational structures.
+- **Graph Generation:** Automatically constructs a knowledge graph from data using entity and triples to model semantic and relational structures.

-- BERTopic for question generation related to top 50 topics in the dataset.
+- **BERTopic** for question generation related to top 50 topics in the dataset.

-- Classifies generated questions into Conceptual, Comparative or Analytical using facebook/bart-large-mnli model.
+- **Classification of generated questions** into Conceptual, Comparative or Analytical using facebook/bart-large-mnli model.

-- Use an API to fetch AI trends graph.
+- Use an **API** to fetch AI trends graph.

-- Different chunking strategies such as recursive and semantic chunking.
+- Different **chunking strategies** such as recursive and semantic chunking.

-- Reranking Mechanism: Improves the final response faithfulness in hybrid retriever using reranking.
+- **Reranking Mechanism:** Improves the final response faithfulness in hybrid retriever using reranking.

-- Custom Evaluation Functions: Measure retrieval quality and model performance using cosine similarity and a bag-of-words overlap with parallel processing.
+- **Custom Evaluation Functions:** Measure retrieval quality and model performance using cosine similarity and a bag-of-words overlap with parallel processing.

-- Modular Design: Each component can be tested, extended, or replaced independently.
+- **Modular Design:** Each component can be tested, extended, or replaced independently.

-- A literature review for recent research in RAG systems.
+- A **literature review** for recent research in RAG systems.

 ## Tech Stack

-Language: Python
+**Language:** Python

-Frameworks: PyTorch, LangChain
+**Frameworks:** PyTorch, LangChain

-Libraries: HuggingFace Transformers, ChromaDB, NetworkX, Scikit-learn
+**Libraries:** HuggingFace Transformers, ChromaDB, NetworkX, Scikit-learn

-LLM Model: google-flan-t5-large
+**LLM Model:** google-flan-t5-large

-Embedding Model: sentence-transformers/all-MiniLM-L6-v2
+**Embedding Model:** sentence-transformers/all-MiniLM-L6-v2

 ## Evaluation